 The result is that these teenagers start to think of Islam as an outdated and cruel religion that is asking them to do the impossible.

 The balanced approach is to tell teenagers that it is best if they avoid it since it is in a gray area, while also telling them that it is not clearly forbidden, therefore if they cannot help themselves and end up doing it, they should not obsess about it, but repent and go on with their lives.

-Rather than making baseless statements about masturbation, saying it is allowed or saying it is forbidden, we must acknowledge the vagueness of the Islamic texts on this issue, while also respecting the wisdom of the scholars in their dislike for it.
+Rather than making baseless statements about masturbation, saying it is allowed or saying it is forbidden, we must acknowledge the vagueness of the Islamic texts on this issue, while also respecting the wisdom of the scholars and human nature in their dislike for it.

 Different stages of growth and different life circumstances affect a person’s desire for masturbation.
 Depression, loneliness and a lack of social interaction, for example, makes it more likely that a person will want to masturbate, and not just among humans.
 I have seen many articles mention that monkeys in captivity masturbate, but those who live in the wild do not.

 Most of our scholars consider masturbation an undignified act that a self-respecting person would not do.
 While they are right about this when it comes to themselves, they should have empathy for younger people living in very different circumstances and subject to far stronger sexual desires and a lower ability to control their impulses due to the fact that their brain development is not complete.
 Instead of asking the impossible of young people, of having perfect control over their desires like the scholars themselves, they should treat them with kindness and forgiveness, telling them that there is a consensus among Muslims that masturbation is not a dignified thing to do, but that Islam does not clearly forbid it, and that as people age, it becomes easier to avoid it.